 Lake Te Anau was another one of our favorite places.
 The Dock Bay Lodge was spectacular (lodgings and view), and Susan was a great host.
 We appreciated the “extras” that were provided (bottle of wine, water, soft drinks, baked goods).
 Larry was even able to use our hosts’ clubs and played a round of golf while I just enjoyed sitting on the balcony, enjoying the view.

 Our day at the Milford Sound was great.
 Michelle, from Trips and Tramps, was a wonderful guide.
 And the beauty of Milford Sound, defies description.
 Incredible!

 Coastal Southland and Dunedin

 We enjoyed our drive to Dunedin, even though we mistakenly ended up leaving the Scenic Route (I think we were on 98?) after lunch at The Batch (great suggestion).
 Anyway, it was the most beautiful route…hilly, beautiful farmland.
 Spending the next morning visiting the Railroad Station and Larnach Castle (best not to go on Cruise Day), then just drove around the Peninsula until it was time for our afternoon excursion.

-We loved the Elm Wildlife Peninsula Encounters Tour!
+We loved the Elm Wildlife Peninsula Encounters Tours!
 We were lucky to spot the Royal Albatross several times.
 The private conservation area provided beautiful views, as well as allowing us “up close” sightings of sea lions and Yellow Eyed Penguins.